sgovind5/Post-Graduate-Program-AI-ML-Projects/README.md

 **Course:** Machine Learning | *Sep 2025*

-* **Objective:** Maximize customer acquisition rates for a retail bank by predicting loan package adoption behaviors.
+* **Objective:** Help a retail bank target the right customers for personal loans, reducing marketing waste and increasing conversion rates.
-* **Core Stack:** Decision Tree Classifiers, Performance Metrics Optimization, Univariate/Bivariate Feature Analysis.
+* **Core Stack:** Decision Tree Classifiers, Performance Metrics, Data Preprocessing, Business Recommendations.
 * **Business Transformation:**
-Developed an algorithmic targeting framework that identifies high-propensity bank customers based on historical demographic and financial profiles.
-By optimizing the Decision Tree's precision-recall balance, the model provides marketing teams with highly actionable customer segmentation, reducing campaign waste and increasing conversion efficiency.
+Created a classification model that maps out customer habits to find high-potential loan buyers.
+Cleaned raw data, handled missing values, and tuned a Decision Tree model to get the best balance between precision and recall.
+Translated the model's logic into clear business strategies, giving the marketing team a precise roadmap of who to target.

 ---